| Reflection on This War - One Year Later By - March 22, 2004 It has now been one year since I first began writing the piece that

 get involved in a war with Iraq.
 When the attack on September 11th

 happened there was an immediate effort to draw links to Saddam Hussein.
+"Rumsfeld wrote, according to a later CBS News report, that he

 wanted "best info fast.
 Judge whether good enough [to] hit S.H. at the